When you think of going to the movie theatre, what’s the first word that comes to mind?

-Since fitness clubs stand as a pillar of wellness industry, these subcategories of wellness all present viable options for high end clubs to take advantage of.
-For example, supplying products from luxury spa or skincare lines, apparel companies, or even fitness technology will both create more opportunities for profit as well as naturally align your brand with the mission of these partnering companies.
+Since fitness clubs stand as a pillar of the wellness industry, these subcategories of wellness all present viable options for high-end clubs to take advantage of.
+For example, supplying products from a luxury spa or skincare lines, apparel companies, or even fitness technology will both create more opportunities for profit as well as naturally align your brand with the mission of these partnering companies.

 Industry Example: Equinox

-One of the most prestigious and well known luxury facility brand names, Equinox, has effectively solidified its brand through its implementation and ultimately reliance on secondary spend.
-Considering the ranging costs for memberships depending on the location of facilities, the average Equinox member will spend about $160-$230 a month on membership dues, totaling to roughly $1900-$2880 spent per year.
+One of the most prestigious and well-known luxury facility brand names, Equinox, has effectively solidified its brand through its implementation and ultimately reliance on secondary spend.
+Considering the ranging costs for memberships depending on the location of facilities, the average Equinox member will spend about $160-$230 a month on membership dues, totalling roughly $1900-$2880 spent per year.

 However, Executive Chairman of Equinox Group, Harvey Spevak, disclosed that on average, Equinox members spend $3,500 annually on all included services.
 This disparity in generated revenue speaks to the importance of secondary spend within Equinox’s business model.

-Not only are Equinox members accustomed to top tier amenities from the locker room to the weight room, but members are also privy to additional services that rival quality of any elite business.
-Equinox offers a complete luxury spa experience, laundry service, and shop that is chock-full of high-end athleisure apparel branded with the Equinox logo.
+Not only are Equinox members accustomed to top-tier amenities from the locker room to the weight room, but members are also privy to additional services that rival the quality of an elite business.
+Equinox offers a complete luxury spa experience, laundry service, and a shop that is chock-full of high-end athleisure apparel branded with the Equinox logo.

 Innovation in Secondary Spend

 In addition to pleasing your current customer base, secondary spend can be a must-have channel for outreach and drawing in new clients as well.
-High-end facilities, primarily following direction of the Equinox Fitness (proprietary owner of Equinox, SoulCycle, PURE Yoga, and Blink Fitness), fitness clubs have pursued nontraditional methods to diversify its reach while simultaneously bolstering brand awareness by association.
+High-end facilities, primarily following the direction of Equinox Fitness (proprietary owner of Equinox, SoulCycle, PURE Yoga, and Blink Fitness), fitness clubs have pursued nontraditional methods to diversify their reach while simultaneously bolstering brand awareness by association.

 Equinox/SoulCycle Management Agency